 #

-- First make an acount with Lightning Ai
+- First make an account with Lightning Ai

 - Make sure you verify yourself with a phone number.
 Once you've done that you will get an email that looks like this: